swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-16-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

 As you can see, the deployment was successful and the service was unchanged.

+### Access the model

-Access the new model at the same URL as before.
+You can access the new model at the same URL as before.
 The model should be updated with the latest version.

+!!! tip

+    To get the external IP of the service, you can use the Google Cloud CLI.

+    ```sh title="Execute the following command(s) in a terminal"
+    # Get the description of the service
+    kubectl describe services celestial-bodies-classifier
+    ```

+## Summary

 Congratulations!
 You have successfully deployed the model on the Kubernetes cluster automatically with the CI/CD pipeline!